sflanker/sr2-vizzyplusplus/README.md

 * Cartesian State Vector¹ ...
     * Position - The position of the craft or planet relative to its parent.
     * Velocity - The velocity of the craft or planet.
-* Target Craft ID - Craft names are sometimes duplicated, so this is more reliable for use with the other expressions.
+* Get Craft ID - Gets the ID of a specific craft: Targeted, Current, or Active.
+Craft names are sometimes duplicated, so this is more reliable for use with the other expressions.

 ¹ _These expressions can take a Planet Name, a Craft Name, or a Craft Id and return the specified value for that object's orbit.
 If the specified value is blank or a negative number, then the value for the current craft will be returned._

+## Text Expressions

+ * Text Comparison - Compares pieces of text.
+ * Text Transform - Returns the result of a transform of a single text value.
+ * Split Text - Returns a list of strings by splitting the input on the specified separators.

 ## Constant Expressions